pual/couchbase-mobile-portal/md-docs/ready/training/08-functional-testing.md

 ### Making a test pass

 The previous test failed.
 It looks like the Sync Function doesn't honor the "moderator" role.
-Open `sync-gateway-config.json` and replace and add the following the `try/catch` block.
+Open `sync-gateway-config.json` and replace the previous snippet with the following.

 ```javascript
 try {